Powerful Professional Transformation: Unleashing Leadership Program

 How to Transform Yourself into Who You Really Want to be Professionally (keynote address)

 Using key teachings from Tom’s award-winning book, The Transformation of a Doubting Thomas: Growing from a Cynic to a Professional in the Corporate World, lessons will lead toward the ultimate goal—to transform as an individual in the workplace to have a productive and satisfactory work-life that differentiates you from the masses, without working yourself into the ground.

 The themes revolve around:

 Let Your Connections Work for You — How to Build a Professional Network

 This course teaches the importance and value of building a professional network.
-It goes beyond Facebook and LinkedIn.
-Although we are taught to control what we can control, the stark fact is that much of our success and satisfaction cannot be done alone.
+It goes beyond LinkedIn and large gatherings of people with stickers that say “Hello my name is…” Although we are taught to control what we can control, the stark fact is that much of our success and satisfaction cannot be done alone.
 Let’s concentrate on what can be controlled in our immediate environment.
 We need a sphere of influence to get past the potential roadblocks in front of us.
-Participants will walk away knowing how to make genuine connections, not name gathering or meeting checklist accomplishments, that will spur future relationships to advance their careers.
-Students will learn key concepts of professional networking:
+Participants will walk away knowing how to make genuine connections, not name-gathering or meeting checklist accomplishments, that will spur future relationships to advance their careers.
+Participants will learn key concepts of professional networking: